Available in VPC

 Access through MySQL Workbench

 You can use Workbench, a MySQL client, to access MySQL Server from outside the NAVER Cloud Platform, and perform tasks.
-To access MySQL Server through MySQL Workbench, you must first set up the NAVER Cloud SSL VPN or a public domain of MySQL Server.
+To access MySQL Server through MySQL Workbench, you must first set up the NAVER Cloud SSL VPN or the Public domain of MySQL Server.

 You can access through MySQL Workbench after signing up and configuring the NAVER Cloud SSL VPN.
-SSL VPN provides a private network in which access in protected through SSL encryption.
-It restricts access to the private network to only allowed users by setting up routing and ACG, which makes server access and use more secure.
+SSL VPN provides a private network protected by SSL encryption.
+By configuring routing and ACG settings, you can restrict access to authorized users only, enabling more secure server access and usage.

 The following describes how to connect MySQL Server through MySQL Workbench after setting up SSL VPN:

-Additional fees apply when you subscribe to SSL VPN.
-For more information on SSL VPN and its pricing plans, see Services > Security > SSL VPN on the NAVER Cloud Platform portal.
+Additional charges apply when subscribing to SSL VPN.
+For information about SSL VPN and pricing plan, see Services > Security > SSL VPN on the NAVER Cloud Platform portal.

-- Access the SSL VPN after completing the subscription and settings by referring to the SSL VPN user guide.
+- Access the SSL VPN after completing the subscription and settings while considering the SSL VPN user guide.

-- Select the MySQL server to access, and set ACG by referring to Set ACG.
+- Select the MySQL server to access, and set ACG by referring Set ACG.

-- Access source: IP Pool of SSL VPN.
+- Access source: IP pool of the SSL VPN.

 - Allowed port (service): Access port of MySQL Server to connect to.

-- Click Manage DB > Manage DB user, in order, and add an user to connect through SSL VPN.
+- Navigate to Manage DB > Manage DB User and add a user to connect through SSL VPN.

-- Download MySQL Workbench and follow the guide to install it.
+- Download the MySQL Workbench and follow the guide to install it.

-- Run MySQL Workbench, and create a new MySQL Connection as follows:
+- Run the MySQL workbench and create a new MySQL Connection as follows:

 - Connection Method: Standard (TCP/IP)